CasualSuperman/SYCL/PROPOSAL.md

 ## Goals
 *	To keep code under the SYCL open.

-	_(This means no incorporating SYCL'd code in closed-source projects)_
+	_(This means no incorporating SYCL'd code in closed-source projects without proper credit.)_
 *	To allow code under the SYCL to be used with code under other Free licenses.
 *	To prevent monetization by others of solely SYCL'd code.